testzeus-hercules

 - Groq: Supports any version with function calling and coding capabilities.

 - OpenAI: Fully compatible with GPT-4o and above.
-Note: OpenAI GPT-4o-mini is not supported.
+Note: OpenAI GPT-4o-mini is only supported for sub agents, for planner it is still recommended to use GPT-4o.

 Upon running the command: